Post-presidency of Jimmy Carter: Trump term (2017–2021)

-In June 2019, during a panel hosted by the Carter Center, Carter said that he believed "a full investigation would show that Trump didn’t actually win the election in 2016.
+In January 2019, Trump claimed that he had received support from former presidents for building a wall along the U.S.-Mexico border and they had regretted not pursuing the same policy while incumbents.
+Carter was the last of the former presidents to deny this claim, releasing a statement confirming that he neither had spoken with Trump about the border wall nor supported the idea.
+In April, Carter received a phone call from Trump in which he expressed concern that China was "getting ahead" of the United States.
+Carter agreed, stating that China's strength came from their lack of involvement in armed conflict, calling the U.S. "the most warlike nation in the history of the world."
+In June, during a panel hosted by the Carter Center, Carter said that he believed "a full investigation would show that Trump didn’t actually win the election in 2016.
 He lost the election, and he was put into office because the Russians interfered on his behalf."
 Carter also called for Trump to condemn Russia for their meddling and acknowledge their interference.

 In October, as the Trump administration faced allegations that the president had abused his power to compel Ukraine to investigate Joe Biden, Carter told MSNBC that Trump was "stonewalling" by blocking witnesses and documents and warned that if facts "reveal an increasing number of things that he has actually done, then of course impeachment is possible and removal from office is possible."